artsy/artsy.github.io/_posts/2021-12-31-a-year-in-review-2021.markdown

 - Developed an in-house auction results pipeline
 - Made improvements in recommendations (New Works for You) for the first time in a while!
 - Migrated X repos to continuously deploy - Props to the Platform team
+- N questions answered in our #dev-help slack channel to help get each other unstuck!

 ## Failures too!